This is user manual for the Option Strategy Payoff Calculator.

 - For a short position (column C has negative sign), it is the cash received, minus commissions, per share.

 You can ignore commissions for simplicity or if you are modeling a hypothetical position.

 Note: This part only applies to the macro-powered Excel versions.
-Strategy selection dropdowns are not available in the ODF version (you can still find strategy specifications the Strategies sheet).
+Strategy selection dropdowns are not available in the ODF and NoVBA versions (you can still find strategy specifications the Strategies sheet).

 - It speeds up position setup.
 You get the direction and type set for each leg, and only need to adjust strike and intial price (and possibly position size).

 - It helps when you are unsure how a strategy is set up, or when exploring new strategies.

 Strategy Groups and Filtering